Larry Elder

-Laurence Allen Elder (born April 27, 1952) is an American right-wing political commentator and conservative talk radio host.
-Elder hosts The Larry Elder Show, based in California.
+Laurence Allen Elder (born April 27, 1952) is an American conservative political commentator and talk radio host.
+He hosts The Larry Elder Show, based in California.
 The show began as a local program on Los Angeles radio station KABC in 1993 and ran until 2008, followed by a second run on KABC from 2010 to 2014.
-The show is nationally syndicated, first through ABC Radio Networks from 2002 to 2007 and then Salem Media Group from 2015 to 2022.
-He maintains ties to The Epoch Times, a far-right newspaper published by the Falun Gong movement.
+The show was nationally syndicated, first through ABC Radio Networks from 2002 to 2007 and then Salem Media Group from 2015 to 2022.
+He maintains ties to The Epoch Times, a newspaper published by the new religious movement Falun Gong.
+While Elder is primarily known as a conservative, he also self-identifies as a "small l libertarian", summarizing his political ideology as "I believe that a government that governs less governs best."

 Elder, a former attorney, has written nonfiction books and a nationally syndicated column through Creators Syndicate.
-In 2021, he made his first run for elected office, as a Republican candidate in the recall election of California's Democratic governor, Gavin Newsom.
-The recall was defeated by a wide margin, with Elder placing first among the replacement candidates.
+He is the author of As Goes California: My Mission to Rescue the Golden State and Save the Nation.
+In 2021, Elder launched his first run for public office as a Republican candidate in the recall election of California's Democratic governor Gavin Newsom.
+The recall was defeated by a wide margin, although Elder placed first among the replacement candidates.
+On April 20, 2023, Elder announced his candidacy for the Republican nomination in the 2024 presidential election, but dropped out on October 26.